rackerlabs/rackspace-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 We strongly recommend that you create a modular application.
 Modular design is one of the [_Five Pillars of Cloudiness_](https://blog.rackspace.com/explore-the-five-pillars-of-cloudiness).
-Modularizing your application can eliminate a single point of failure, and allow for significantly faster scaling if necessary.
+Modularizing your application can eliminate a single point of failure, and allows for significantly faster scaling if necessary.
 The following tips help you create a modular application:

 - Decouple your database from your web and app servers.
 You can do this by